KansasCityWomeninTechnology/cocktails-worksheets/docs/css/3-box-model-text-icons/README.md

 # Add icon

-Let's add icon in front of each drink menu
+Let's add an icon in front of each drink menu

 1. Head to [FontAwesome icons](https://fontawesome.com/icons) and search for `drink` icon.